 The Vesterålen Archipelago consists of five islands, including the island of Andøya, which are linked together by bridges.
 Several cycle routes cover all the five islands.

 Visit the seabird colony on the island of Bleik, the nature reserve with common seals off Nordmela.
 The island is the nesting ground for more than 150,000 puffins.

 Visit Stø and Andenes in Vesterålen and go for a whale safari.
 The season is from mid-May to mid-September.

 Fishing on the open sea is a North Norwegian Adventure.
 Join a deep-sea-fishing-trip with starting point at Bleik, and have your catch cooked and served on board.

-The Stave – Bleik coastal trail in Andøy stretches over a distance of nine kilometres through a landscape of beaches, rocky shorelines, hills and mountains.
+The Stave – Bleik coastal trail in Andøy stretches over a distance of nine kilometers through a landscape of beaches, rocky shorelines, hills and mountains.
 The trip, including a detour to Måtinden, takes five to six hours.

 Andenes Lighthouse at Andenes was opened in 1859 and is still in use.
-The lighthouse is 40 metres tall and has an inside staircase with 148 steps.
+The lighthouse is 40 meters tall and has an inside staircase with 148 steps.
 You are welcome to visit the lighthouse, and certificates are awarded to those reaching the top.